• Skip to primary navigation

 Jump to Recipe - Print Recipe

 Tired of too sweet, not enough texture dessert that feels too ordinary?
-This Turtle cheesecake is a creamy vanilla cheesecake with gooey caramel, drizzled chocolate and crunchy pecans.
+This Caramel Turtle Cheesecake is a creamy vanilla cheesecake with gooey caramel, drizzled chocolate and crunchy pecans.
 It's an easy‑bake version that looks and tastes like a bakery‑showpiece.

 Love Cheesecakes?
 Try Cheesecake Chocolate Brownies and Cheesecake Stuffed Strawberries next!